 Here’s the good news: at American Family Insurance, OEM coverage is available when original factory parts are a priority for you.
-OEM insurance coverage is added protection that helps to ensure that your car will be rebuilt with original factory equipment when possible.
+OEM insurance coverage requires that your car will be rebuilt with original factory equipment when possible.

 There’s a lot to learn about additional OEM insurance for your car.

-Does Insurance Cover OEM Auto Parts?
+Does My Car Insurance Cover New OEM Auto Parts?

+Most base auto policies don’t specifically require auto repairs to use OEM parts.
 When it comes to what parts will be used to replace broken components of your car, additional OEM coverage can help you feel better about repairs being made during a covered loss.
-Quality parts — designed and assembled by your car’s manufacturer — help to ensure it’s being rebuilt according to your requirements.
+Quality parts — designed and assembled by your car’s manufacturer — will be used whenever possible.

-- OEM coverage is only available for vehicles that are under seven years old.
+- OEM coverage is only available for vehicles that are under seven years old

 What's the Difference Between OEM Parts & Aftermarket Parts?